Vermont Divorce Steps

 • Notice of Appearance (Form 831)

 The Petitioner must hand-deliver or mail the filled in forms to the court.
-The forms must be accompanied by a filing fee.
+The forms must be accompanied with a filing fee.
 In July 2008, the fee was 250 USD.
-If the Petitioner does not money to pay the fees, he or she must file Forma Pauperis (Form 228).
+If the Petitioner does not have the money to pay the fees, he or she must file Forma Pauperis (Form 228).

 • Acceptance of Service (Defendant)